 Maureen Kelliher of Dover was recently appointed to chair the New Hampshire Retirement System (NHRS, the retirement system) Board of Trustees.

-NHRS has released its Comprehensive Annual Financial Report, Summary Annual Financial Report, and Comprehensive Annual Investment Report for the fiscal year ended June 30, 2016.
+The retirement system has released its Annual Comprehensive Financial Report, Summary Annual Financial Report, and Comprehensive Annual Investment Report for the fiscal year ended June 30, 2023.

-Per statute, the NHRS member interest rate for calendar year 2017 will be zero percent.
+The NHRS member interest rate for calendar year 2024 will be 4.75 percent.
 This interest rate is applied to a member’s accumulated contributions on an annual basis.

 A statutory commission created by 2023 legislation to study the impact NHRS benefits have on the retention and recruitment of public employees has issued its final report, which includes five recommendations.

 During parallel processing, NHRS is requiring employers to continue submitting their monthly active member reporting files using the current Data Reporting System (DRS), and to begin submitting their monthly active member information using the new version of the DRS, which has a different file layout.

 NHRS has become aware of calls and/or emails members have received recently from third parties soliciting them to sign up for a free retirement appointment.
 THESE COMMUNICATIOSN ARE NOT FROM NHRS.

 NHRS realized an 8.2% return on investments in the fiscal year ended June 30, 2023.

 PBI, a third-party vendor used by NHRS, recently informed us that an application it uses for data transfers, called MOVEit, contained a vulnerability that potentially enabled unauthorized individuals to access data handled using MOVEit.
 If an NHRS retiree or beneficiary was affected in this incident, that individual will receive a notification letter from PBI within the next few weeks containing information on how to obtain free credit-monitoring services.
 No system or network of NHRS was compromised or otherwise impacted in this incident.